-- 6. Be careful downloading apps.
-Apps provide a lot of wonderful capabilities for your device, but they are also a common way that malicious actors disseminate malware or gather information about you.
+- Be careful when downloading apps.
+Apps provide a lot of wonderful capabilities for your device, but they are a common way that malicious actors disseminate malware or gather information about you.
 Always make sure you trust the app provider and download the app from the Google Play Store, Apple's App Store, or other trusted source, as they proactively remove known malicious apps to protect users.
-Be proactive and make sure that you read the privacy statement, review permissions, check the app reviews, and look online to see if any security company has identified the app as malicious. - 7.
-Set up a non-privileged account for general web use.
+Be proactive and make sure that you read the privacy statement, review permissions, check the app reviews, and look online to see if any security company has identified the app as malicious. - Set up a non-privileged account for general web use.
 Privileged (such as Administrator or Root) accounts allow you to make changes in how your device operates, but a compromised administrator account provides attackers with the authority to access anything on your device.
-Use a non-privileged account when browsing websites and checking emails. - 8.
-Enable encryption.
-Encryption makes it hard for attackers who have gained access to your device to obtain access to your information.
-Turn on encryption features. - 9.
-Maintain your device's security.
+Use a non-privileged account when browsing websites and checking emails. - Maintain your device's security.
 Remember that setting your device to be secure is great, but you have to keep those settings, as well.
 It may be tempting to do away with some of the security, such as a lock screen password, or allowing the settings to change when you get an app update, but that puts your device and information at risk.